vimalpatel19/bots-seva-assistant-reminders/README.md

 # EternalSTL - Seva Assistant Bot for Reminders
 This project has been designed to assist with automating trivial and re-occuring seva reminders through the incorporation of [Telegram Bots](https://core.telegram.org/bots).

+In additional to sending out reminders, this project allows for basic tracking of task completion for reminders that do require repeat reminders in the event that the associated task(s) for a given reminder are not completed by analyzing the messages sent to the Bot.

+### Getting Started
-Using this project requires
+Using this project requires:
 1. Setting up a group chat/message room in Telegram or an individual chat with the `Seva Assistant` Bot (Username: @eSTL_seva_assistant_bot).
 2. Contacting admin users of this project to setup the reminders for your needs.

-In additional to sending out reminders, this project allows for basic tracking of task completion for reminders that do require repeat reminders in the event that the associated task(s) for a given reminder are not completed by analyzing the messages sent to the Bot.

-### Getting Started
-//TODO: This section needs to be documented.

 ### Functionality Details
 Current functionality entails the following: